-The delivery and assessment of this unit may contribute towards the development of Core Skills of Communication and Information and Communication Technology.
+The delivery and assessment of this unit may contribute towards the development of Core Skills in Communication and Information and Communication Technology.
 It can also support the development of other transferable skills, such as, essay writing, referencing, citation and bibliography skills and thinking, analytical and critical skills.

 It is possible to develop Communication at SCQF level 6 if the assessment takes the form of an essay or oral presentation.
-For written communication at SCQF level 6 the skill is: produce well-structured written communication on complex topics.
+For Written Communication at SCQF level 6 the skill is: produce well-structured written communication on complex topics.
 To develop this skill learners can be encouraged in both formative and summative assessment to present all essential ideas/information and supporting detail in a logical and effective order; use a structure that is organised and use paragraphing to make distinctions between facts, opinions, arguments and conclusion, use a format, layout, and word choice which are appropriate to the content and context, and use spelling, punctuation, vocabulary and sentence structures which are consistently accurate.
-It is part of the evidence requirements for the unit to ensure learners convey complex ideas in a well-structured and coherent way.
-This can be stressed in delivery and in formative work, as well as being considered in summative assessment.

 The learners could be tasked with producing a written communication which presents, analyses, and evaluates a substantial body of information.
-These skills can be developed through formative activities, such as shorter essays, without being formally assessed for certification of Core Skills.
-The task of evaluating and interpreting data from a specified period is complex and therefore should easily fit with SCQF level 6.
+These skills can be developed through formative activities, such as shorter essays on moral theories or on a moral issue, without being formally assessed for certification of the Core Skill.
+The tasks are complex, so should easily fit with SCQF level 6.

 It is important to develop essay-writing skills for learners' future progression.
 In doing this, learners should also be encouraged to use an appropriate referencing method, such as Harvard, for any formative or summative essays.
 Referencing, citation and bibliography skills are best developed using the vehicle of formative essay writing.
-It is part of the summative assessment to have an appropriate bibliography submitted in a standard referencing format.

 For Oral Communication at SCQF level 6 the skill is: produce and respond to oral communication on a complex topic.
-In both formative and summative assessment, the learner could be encouraged to give a detailed oral presentation on evaluating and interpreting data from a specified period, which would be a complex topic.
+In both formative and summative assessment, the learner could be encouraged to give a detailed oral presentation on the moral theories studied, possibly in the context of a seminar.
 The specific skills of using an appropriate level of vocabulary, consistent spoken language structures and formality, conveying all essential information, opinions, or ideas with supporting detail accurately and coherently, and with varied emphasis as appropriate and responding to others, taking account of their contributions would be developed in an oral presentation or in an oral explanation of a poster exhibition.
 Although a summative assessment would require individual work and individual presentation, a formative assessment could be constructed that would encourage learners to work in a small group, with a few people contributing to the presentation.
 This may allow a learner to experience the demands of oral presentation before choosing this as an option for summative assessment of the unit (if the centre is able to give a choice).